mchernenkoua/bomberman/README.md

 Realization description
 -----------------------

-	The way of exchange data between a client and a server - is WebSockets A Server expects from a clien commands as such json object
+	The way of exchange data between a client and a server is WebSockets A Server expects from a client commands as such json object

 {
   "gameId":"1",        - game ID (it is not planning to realize a multiplayer mode for now, so a server uses the playerId as the gameId)